Change server authentication mode

 In Object Explorer, right-click your server, and then select Restart.
 If SQL Server Agent is running, it must also be restarted.

-You can enable the sa
+You can enable the sa login with SSMS or Transact-SQL.

 In Object Explorer, expand Security, expand Logins, right-click sa, and then select Properties.